If you missed the first instalment, you can read it here before enjoying the end of the story.

 “I got's to go, got me a job to do, and a few more besides this one.
 The boss don’t like it when I’m late.”

+Panic lingers in my blood like a sickness.
+I'm not ready to be alone with Thomas after such a near disaster.
 “I will pay you.
 Pay handsomely if you will stay at least until my husband comes back.”
 Fitzwilliam must be gone from the inn.
 He would not have ignored our son's panicked cries.
-Mine, yes, but not Tom's.

 “How handsomely?” the boy asks, a note of intrigue in his voice.